Securities rule-making in Ontario

 When making rules, the OSC must follow two distinct steps:

 1. Publish proposed rules for public comment

 Unless an exception to the notice requirement applies, the OSC is required to publish proposed rules for public comment.
 The public is generally provided at least 90 days to consider a proposed rule and submit comments to the OSC.

 2. Make a proposed rule into a law

-In order for a proposed rule to come into force, the OSC must make the rule in its final form and deliver it to the Minister of Finance for review, as well as publish it in the OSC Bulletin.
+For a proposed rule to come into force, the OSC must make the rule in its final form and deliver it to the Minister of Finance for review, as well as publish it in the OSC Bulletin.
 The Minister then has 60 days to approve or reject the rule, or return it to the Commission for further consideration.
-If the Minister does not approve, reject or return the rule, it becomes effective 15 days following the conclusion of the 60-day period.

-The OSC must publish proposed policies for public comment and re-publish the policy for further comment should the Commission propose a material changes to it following receipt of public feedback.
+The OSC must publish proposed policies for public comment.
 Once the Commission is satisfied with the proposed policy, it may adopt it without Ministerial approval to become effective.